 Scrum is an agile way to accomplish the project, usually in software development.
 In Scrum, artifacts are the key information providers that are designed specifically to enhance transparency of key information required to ensure that the Scrum teams are successful in delivering a ‘Done’ increment.
 The Scrum Process Framework defines 3 essential artifacts:

 In this article, we are going to see everything in detail about Sprint Backlog in Scrum.
 While being a simple concept, it is misunderstood by many people.
 This article will clear up the confusion and explain clearly what the Sprint Backlog is and how to use it.
-So, let’s take a look at the ultimate guide of the Scrum Sprint Backlog
+So, let’s take a look at the ultimate guide to the Scrum Sprint Backlog.
+Go for CSM certification training and boost your scrum learning.

 What is a Sprint Backlog?